PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Separate Power Sources: Run your fish finder on a different battery than your trolling motor

-2. Add Ferrite Beads: Clamp these on your transducer cable near the head unit
+2. Add Ferrite Beads: Clamp these on your transducer cable near the head unit to reduce electromagnetic interference

 3. Check Grounding: Ensure both units share a common ground point